Minimalia/GettingAndCleaningDataCourseProject/README.md

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------

-"Step5-HumanActivityRecognitionSummaryTidyDataSet" is built using write.table.
+"HumanActivityRecognitionSummaryTidyDataSet" is built using write.table.

 The following code can be used to visualize the data in R after downloading the file to R working directory:

-  tidydata <- read.table("Step5-HumanActivityRecognitionSummaryTidyDataSet", header = TRUE)
+  tidydata <- read.table("HumanActivityRecognitionSummaryTidyDataSet", header = TRUE)

   View(tidydata)